-South Mountain is the largest city park IN THE WORLD
+South Mountain is on of the largest city park IN THE WORLD

-The Mormon trail begins with quite a bit of a rocky climb up, which means the way back is down hill (thank the Lord) and reveals a view of the city.
-You want to head south and take a left onto the National Trail, which then connects to the Hidden Valley trail.
+The Mormon trail begins with quite a bit of a rocky climb up.
+This means the way back is down hill (thank the Lord) and reveals a view of the city.
+You want to head south and take a left onto the National Trail.
+The trail then connects to the Hidden Valley trail.

 No worries, you don’t have to memorize that, there’s signs along the way and you can use the nifty AllTrails app which not only gives you more details on the trail itself, but shows you the way.
 Otherwise I’d probably get lost and die next to a cactus somewhere because it’s actually quite easy to walk off trail and wonder off into the unknown.